-When the British Heart Foundation started working with Tilious their organisational structure meant different teams working on content similar content in silos.
+When the British Heart Foundation started working with Tilious their organisational structure meant different teams were working on similar content in silos.

 The goal for Tilious was clear, to take a step back and view the website as a whole.
 There was no shortage of content being produced, the key was to provide direction and connect content across the website in order to provide maximum value to searchers.